GianluDR/GianluDR.github.io/_posts/2025-01-26-Argy-The-Diver-Spider.md

 **⏱︎Time frame:**  3 days
 **⚒︎ Engine:**  Unity(C#)

 In this game, Argy, a diver spider, left his home in search of food supplies but was injured.
-Therefore, wanted to come back home to her partner, encountering some difficulties along the path.
+Swim, avoid obstacles, manage oxygen by staying inside your bubble, and make your way back home.

 ### Swim
 This method handles the swimming mechanics for the player.
 It applies a force to the character's Rigidbody based on the player's input (both horizontal and vertical movement).
 The vertical swimming force is adjusted depending on whether the character is swimming up or down.